Enviropass Logo

 Phthalate Analysis

-Moreover, DART-MS plays a vital role in identifying and measuring phthalates in consumer products, such as toys, cosmetics, and food packaging.
+Moreover, DART-MS plays a vital role in identifying and pre-screening phthalates in consumer products, such as toys, cosmetics, and food packaging.
 Regulatory authorities can use this information to enforce safety standards and protect consumers.

 Polyaromatic Amine Screening with DART-MS